-Samples of pervasively cleaved mudstones and claystones from two different parts of the Gaissa Nappe Complex in Finnmark were subjected to Rb-Sr analytical investigation with the aim of trying to determine the metamorphic age of the rocks in this thrust sheet.
-Although neither of the two groups of samples yielded a true isochron (i.e., MSWD <2.5), the data do support the concept of a probable isochron age at around 480-500 Ma, as can be discerned from the 'isochron fits' of various combinations of the analytical data.
-Together with the relatively high 87Sr/86Sr initial ratios, this result strongly suggests that a Sr-isotopic resetting event occurred at around 480-500 Ma.
-This event is thought to reflect an overall, pervasive metamorphic imprint on the rock formations of the Gaissa Nappe Complex.
+Pervasively cleaved mudstones and claystones from two different parts of the Gaissa Nappe Complex in Finnmark were subjected to Rb-Sr whole-rock analytical investigation.
+Although neither of the two groups of samples yielded a true isochron, the data do support the concept of a probable age at around 480-500 Ma, as can be discerned from the 'isochron fits' of various combinations of the analytical data.
+Together with the relatively high ^{®'}Sr/[®]Sr initial ratios, this result strongly suggests that a Sr-isotopic resetting event occurred at around 480-500 Ma, an event which is considered to reflect an overall, pervasive metamorphic imprint on the rock formations of the Gaissa Nappe Complex.

-Previous radiometric dating evidence from the Gaissa Nappe Complex has given ambiguous results, some pointing to Finnmarkian (Late Cambrian-Early Ordovician) deformation whereas other data have indicated a Scandian (Late Silurian-Early Devonian) age.
-The Rb-Sr analytical data reported here do tend to favour a likely Finnmarkian age for the very low-grade metamorphism; and this fits with diverse isotopic data obtained from the overlying nappe complexes, as well as with the biostratigraphic evidence where the youngest rocks in the Gaissa thrust sheet are of Early Tremadoc age.
+Earlier radiometric dating from this same allochthon has yielded ambiguous results, some pointing to Finnmarkian (Late Cambrian-Early Ordovician) deformation whereas other data have indicated a Scandian (Late Silurian-Early Devonian) age.
+The Rb-Sr analytical data reported here thus tend to favour a likely Finnmarkian age for the very lowgrade metamorphism.
+As the youngest fossiliferous rocks in the Gaissa thrust sheet are of Early Tremadoc age, the cleavage-forming event is inferred to have occurred in Tremadoc or possibly Arenig time.